St. Patrick's Catholic Church (West Pointe à la Hache, Louisiana)

-The St. Patrick's Catholic Church in West Pointe a'la Hache, Louisiana is a historic Roman Catholic church.
+The St. Patrick's Catholic Church, renamed Spirits Hall, is in West Pointe a'la Hache, Louisiana, United States, is a historic former Roman Catholic church.
 It is located at 21997 LA 23, on the west bank of the Mississippi River.

+History

 The wood-frame building was constructed in 1918 and added to the National Register of Historic Places in 1999.

 It was built in 1918 to replace a previous church destroyed by a hurricane in 1915.
 The church includes some elements of Gothic Revival architecture.
 It used some materials salvaged from the former church.

 The church was moved a short distance in 1937, from the east side of Louisiana Highway 23 in Port Sulphur to the west side.
 And it was somewhat enlarged then.

-It was moved upriver its current location in Woodland Plantation in 1998 and a further addition to the church was then added.
+It was moved upriver its current location in Woodland Sugar Plantation in 1998 and a further addition to the church was then added.

 The current St. Patrick's Catholic Church is a masonry structure built in 1954 to replace the wood-frame church.
 It is located in front of the former site of the wood frame one.